We’ve all been there — those puppy dog eyes begging us for a mere scrap of steak, pulling at our heartstrings.

 - Many pups are fussy eaters, which can be a hassle for owners.
 Homemade dog food allows you to experiment and find what your pup will enjoy.

-How to Avoid Mistakes With Homemade Meals and Foods Dogs Can’t Eat
+How to Avoid Mistakes With Homemade Meals

 - Don’t use pre-made recipes that came from a “specialist.”
 Most don’t have the right training to offer advice on your pup’s diet.